comportnx/compack-mods/README.md

 Traveling in this way takes a little longer than walking manually would take, and there are restrictions on traveling into and out of dangerous areas.
 It also doesn't work while driving or dragging vehicles.

-(The explored zone is a rectangle with edges described by the furthest you've traveled in each cardinal direction)
+(The explored zone is a rectangle with its edges placed at the furthest points you've traveled in each cardinal direction)

 ### Reach3 Patch